 Pico de gallo translates to “beak of the rooster” in Spanish.
 It’s a type of salsa made with fresh tomatoes.
 Where does the name come from?
 It might refer to the bird feed-like texture, but no one seems to know the true origin!
 This famous Mexican recipe usually has tomatoes, onion, peppers, cilantro, and fresh squeezed lime juice.
 It’s always always made with raw tomatoes, and is typically quite chunky.

-WOW is all we can say about this black bean enchiladas recipe!
-It's one of our most crowd-pleasing Mexican recipes and it's got a secret: it's 100% plant based!
-Enchiladas don't need cheese to be satisfying.
-Tortillas are wrapped around a veggie filling oozing with flavor, and it’s all doused in a zesty homemade enchilada sauce.
+WOW is all we can say about this vegetarian enchiladas recipe!
+Tortillas are wrapped around a bean and cheese filling oozing with flavor, and it’s all doused in a zesty homemade enchilada sauce.
 With the crunchy veggie topping, this dish looks...and tastes...simply incredible.

 Tacos are always a win over here, so might we introduce you to our new favorite?
 These baked fish tacos!
 Bake the white fish until it’s flaky with a dry rub of spices: no breading or frying necessary.
 Then top it with a tangy slaw and a creamy fish taco sauce.
 This is a spin on Mexican Baja tacos using the flavors and style of this cuisine.
 They’re tasty, easy to make, and great for weeknights or dinner parties.